mkylerose/website/content/posts/post2.md

 date: 2025-10-10
 draft: false
 author: Kyle Rose
 description: "Remember when the internet felt weird, personal, and human?
-This is about what we lost — and how to get it back.
+This is about what we lost — and how to get it back."
 categories: ["Reflections", "Culture", "Essays", "Internet"]
 ---